Yale-EEB723/finalproject/code.md

 #### Simplify sequence names
 Download genome protein sequences from Ensembl.

 Agalma cuts off sequence names after the first space.
-Also, for certain genomes, the gene ID, peptide ID, and transcript ID do not follow a simple pattern and are not easily derived from each other, so retain all IDs to facilitate downstream processing.
-Simplify sequence names to this format:
+In addition to this, some genomes possess gene, peptide and transcript IDs that don't follow a simple pattern (i.e. cannot "translate" a peptide ID into its transcript ID - the names are seemingly random).

+Simplify sequence names while retaining information on the scaffold, gene, transcript and peptide IDs.
+I used the following format:
 `>p:protID:s:scaffoldID:g:geneID:t:transID`

 To simpify, use Regex "Find":